BodhiSmith13/PasswordStrengthChecker/README.md

 Looking at eek, word 15 in the word list
 Looking at kb, word 16 in the word list
 Appending kb
-sharksseekb:sharksseekb
+Sharksseekb matches Sharksseekb
 Looking at bl, word 17 in the word list
 Looking at blood, word 18 in the word list
 Looking at lo, word 19 in the word list
 Looking at loo, word 20 in the word list
 Looking at oo, word 21 in the word list
-Looking at od, word 22 in the word list sharksseekb
+Looking at od, word 22 in the word list
+Sharksseekb
-Starting with sharksseekb
+Starting with Sharksseekb
-Looking at sh, word 1 in the word list
+Looking at Sh, word 1 in the word list
-Looking at shark, word 2 in the word list
+Looking at Shark, word 2 in the word list
-Looking at sharks, word 3 in the word list
+Looking at Sharks, word 3 in the word list
 Looking at ha, word 4 in the word list
 Looking at hark, word 5 in the word list
 Looking at harks, word 6 in the word list